SQream/sqream_docs/guides/client_drivers/cpp/index.rst

 *************************

 The SQream DB C++ driver allows C++ applications and tools connect to SQream DB.

-This tutorial shows you how to write a C++ application using the native driver.
+This tutorial shows how to write a C++ application using the native driver.

 .. contents:: In this topic:
    :depth: 2